Mike Babcock: Toronto Maple Leafs (2015–2019)

 On October 7, 2015, Babcock became the first NHL coach to use the league's newly implemented coach's challenge in a season opener loss against the Montreal Canadiens.
 Babcock coached his 1,000th NHL game during his first season with the Leafs, on February 4, 2016, against the New Jersey Devils.
 The Maple Leafs finished last overall that season, compiling a record of 29–42–11 for 69 points.
 However, the rebuilding team had been expected to do poorly.
 This season marked the first time Babcock missed the playoffs since 2004 with the Mighty Ducks.
 The last-place finish gave the Maple Leafs the best odds at winning the draft lottery ahead of the 2016 draft.
 They were awarded the first selection and picked the coveted centre Auston Matthews.
-The draft helped to increase expectations for the Leafs, and the 2016–17 season was marked by many high-end rookies making the team, including Matthews, William Nylander, Mitch Marner, Nikita Zaitsev and Connor Brown.
+The draft helped to increase expectations for the Leafs, and the 2016–17 season was marked by many high-end rookies making the team, including Matthews, William Nylander, Mitch Marner, Zach Hyman, Nikita Zaitsev and Connor Brown.
 Those rookies, along with the addition of goaltender Frederik Andersen, helped the team to qualify for the 2017 playoffs as the eighth and final seed in the Eastern Conference, marking a rare occasion where a team goes from last in the league to capture a playoff appearance.
 Toronto faced the back-to-back Presidents' Trophy winning Washington Capitals in the first round.
 The Maple Leafs pushed the Capitals to six games—with five games going to overtime, tying an NHL record—before the team was eliminated by the Capitals.
 Babcock's coaching was praised throughout the playoffs as it was during the regular season, with many lauding his attempts at player development while maintaining a high level of team success.
 Babcock was nominated for the Jack Adams Award, but once again lost, this time to John Tortorella of the Columbus Blue Jackets.